bcgov/internationally-educated-nurses/docs/standard_report.md

 It can be implemented in multiple ways.
 Here I have explained the SQL query to generate the same report.

 Here we do not have full stop status/milestone, so an applicant can be withdrawn after being hired or reactive their application after withdrawal or hold their application for some period.
-In these cases, we must need to see what is a final status of an applicant to segregate it into `active`, '`withdrawn, or `hired`.\
+In these cases, we must need to see what is a final status of an applicant to segregate it into `active`, `withdrawn`, or `hired`.\
-we need to find hired and withdrawn applicants using status-id.
-20 for withdrawn and 28 for hire.
+we need to find hired and withdrawn applicants using status-id.\
+ `Withdrew from IEN program (Licensing/Registration)` or `Candidate Withdrew from Competition (Recruitment)` with outcome reason `Withdrew from IEN Program` for withdrawn.\
+ `Job Offer Accepted` for hired.

 Step 1:
 Find all the withdrawal applicants till `to` date.
 And from all those withdrawn applicants, remove re-active applicants(who have started their process again with the latest milestone).\